Presumptions, probabilities, precedents only secondary proofs

 Divine law supersedes epikeia

 As noted above, Traditionalists point to epikeia in Canons 18 and 20 as the cover-all panacea for the current situation.
 “The general principles of law applied with the proper equity [epikeia],” cannot apply to jurisdiction because epikeia can be used only in cases concerning ecclesiastical laws.
 Jurisdiction is a Divine law, as stated in Can.
 196. The use of epikeia to decide the extent of pontifical jurisdiction was a prominent part of the Gallicanist heresy, according to historian Walter Ullmann and other writers.
 And no equity in law can remove the Divine character of jurisdiction from the laws of the Code.
+(See the articles on epikeia on the homepage of this site.)

 ‘Custom’ of lay jurisdiction ‘reprobated in law’